MERG-DEV/CBUSlib/README.md

 The files are not strictly a library but a set of source files which are added to the application code to build the firmware for a module.

+# Version 2j

+See CANMIO wiki page for full details of changes and bug fixes in this version

 ## Usage ##
 To use this library:
 1. clone this repo into your local git directory.